spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/dynamic-multistore-feature-overview.md

 In the following sections, you can learn more details about the capabilities of Dynamic Multistore.
 ## Viewing stores

-In the Back Office, in the **Administration&nbsp;<span aria-label="and then">></span>Stores**, you can view the list of stores in the current region.
+In the Back Office, in the **Administration&nbsp;<span aria-label="and then">></span> Stores**, you can view the list of stores in the current region.
 The **Stores** page offers a consolidated view of all the stores within a specific region.

 ![managing-stores](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/managing-stores.png)

 ## Creating a store

 You can create a new store with a specified name.
-For this, on the **Stores** page, click **Create Store**.
+For this, in the Back Office, go to **Administration&nbsp;<span aria-label="and then">></span> Stores** page and click **Create Store**.
 This functionality simplifies the process of adding new stores to the existing setup.

 ![creating-a-store](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/creating-a-store.png)